- UML Tutorial

 Describe the parallel, branched and concurrent flow of the system.

-How to draw Activity Diagram?
+How to Draw an Activity Diagram?

-Before drawing an activity diagram we must have a clear understanding about the elements used in activity diagram.
+Before drawing an activity diagram, we must have a clear understanding about the elements used in activity diagram.
 The main element of an activity diagram is the activity itself.
 An activity is a function performed by the system.
-After identifying the activities we need to understand how they are associated with constraints and conditions.
+After identifying the activities, we need to understand how they are associated with constraints and conditions.

-Once the above mentioned parameters are identified we need to make a mental layout of the entire flow.
+Once the above-mentioned parameters are identified, we need to make a mental layout of the entire flow.
 This mental layout is then transformed into an activity diagram.

-After receiving the order request condition checks are performed to check if it is normal or special order.
-After the type of order is identified dispatch activity is performed and that is marked as the termination of the process.
+After receiving the order request, condition checks are performed to check if it is normal or special order.
+After the type of order is identified, dispatch activity is performed and that is marked as the termination of the process.

-Where to use Activity Diagrams?
+Where to Use Activity Diagrams?

 The basic usage of activity diagram is similar to other four UML diagrams.
 The specific usage is to model the control flow from one activity to another.
 This control flow does not include messages.